Teaching Development Opportunities

-Each semester, we offer at least one 4-week series for new teaching assistants designed to introduce and develop the fundamental skills of effective teaching.
+At the beginning of each semester, we offer at least one 4-week series for new teaching assistants, designed to introduce and develop the fundamental skills of effective teaching.
 We cover how to communicate expectations, facilitate a class session, grade fairly and efficiently, and teach for critical thinking, providing first-time TAs with a solid foundation for successful teaching in graduate school and beyond.

 Postdoctoral and Graduate Associate Program

 Each year, we hire experienced TAs or instructors to serve as Postdoctoral and Graduate Associates (PGAs) at the Kaneb Center.
 PGAs facilitate workshops on effective teaching, develop teaching resources, and contribute to other activities to help graduate students and postdocs grow as teachers.
 This position is an excellent opportunity to develop as an instructor, a professional, and a leader.